ddialliance/sdtl/Articles/command-language/index.rst

 and another file set to FALSE.

 The “SDTL Merge Gallery” includes more than thirty examples of merge commands in source languages with corresponding SDTL.

-:doc:`See SDTL Merge Gallery: </CompositeTypes/MergeDatasets/SDTL_Merge_Gallery.pdf>`
+See SDTL Merge Gallery: https://gitlab.com/c2metadata/sdtl-cogs/-/blob/master/CompositeTypes/MergeDatasets/SDTL_Merge_Gallery.pdf

 **Aggregate** and **Collapse** involve computations across multiple rows.
 For example, consider a dataframe consisting of a row for each